Summer Program FAQs

 Join an orientation session in the spring for parents to learn more about what to expect and get questions answered.

-Access your program roster by logging to your CampInTouch account or Campanion app.
+Access your program roster (available starting in the spring) by logging into your CampInTouch account or Campanion app.
 Click “Forms & Documents” and then click to download.
-You can use this to connect with other families in your area before the session to set up some meetups.
+You can use this to connect with other families in your area before the session to coordinate some meetups.

 Join an optional parent’s Facebook group to engage with fellow Camp parents in your child’s session, ask other parents questions and set up playdates (not applicable for SCIT and TLI teen programs).
-Find session specific links to join here.
+Find session specific links to join here starting in the spring.

 For new families interested in checking out Tawonga before sending your child to Camp:

-- Join an at-Camp tour over Memorial Day Weekend, offered May 26, 2024.
-Click here or email registration@tawonga.org to sign up.
+- Join an at-Camp tour over Memorial Day Weekend, offered May 24, 2026.
+Email [email protected] to sign up.

 If you have further concerns and want to brainstorm ways to prepare your child for Camp, email [email protected] to schedule a call with a director.
 We’re happy to help!